jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day07/README.md

 ## Part 2

-We need to find the number of different timelines the beams can take to exit the manifold.
-A timeline is essentially a path a beam takes through the manifold.
-This is where the manifold differs from the quincunx in that the beams might not hit a splitter and fall just straight through.
+We need to find how many distinct timelines the beams can take to exit the manifold.
+A timeline is essentially a path a beam can take through the manifold.
+This is where the manifold differs from the quincunx in that the beams might fall straight through several levels instead of changing direction at every level.
 It all depends on the positions of the splitters.
 Essentially, the manifold is like a quincunx with missing pegs.

 ## Reflections

 It took me a while to figure out Part 2.
 At first, I tried using a directed acyclic graph (DAG) to represent the manifold and then finding the shortest paths between the source beam and the end of the manifold.
 I used a depth-first search (DFS) and memoization, which worked for the example input.
 With the real puzzle input, however, the program quickly ran out of memory.

 My biggest mistake was jumping to conclusions too quickly.
+When I read "paths" I immediately thought of graphs, nodes, edges, and graph traversal algorithms.
+At that point, I had already fallen into the rabbit hole and it took a couple of days before I was heading to a dead end.

 I should have looked at the example input more closely and gotten a clear understanding of how the number of paths increased when a beam hit a splitter.
-When I finally sat down to do that on Day 10, already three days behind in the competition, I realized that the number of paths increases by two for each beam that hits a splitter.
+When I finally sat down to do that on Day 10, I was already three days behind in the competition.
+I quickly realized that the number of paths increases by two for each beam that hits a splitter.

 Here's how I drew it out: